aalend/responsive-navigation/README.md

 # Responsive Navigation bar with HTML CSS and JavaScript

-This is just a idea from Kevin Powel on how to build mobile navigation that will work on all screens.
+This is just a idea from Kevin Powell on how to build mobile navigation that will work on all screens.
 It is also accessible for screen readers and mobile first approach.
 I take the idea and adapt it for my own scenarios, and save it here so I don't need to build it from scratch everytime when I need it.
 Be aware that this is just an idea and it's not perfect solution.

-If you want to watch original video you can check it on [this link here](https://www.youtube.com/watch?v=Ab9pHqhsfcc) that will lead you to Kevin Powel YouTube channel.
+If you want to watch original video you can check it on [this link here](https://www.youtube.com/watch?v=Ab9pHqhsfcc) that will lead you to Kevin Powell YouTube channel.

 ## Tools used for building this